 At the new birth, the believer receives a new spirit but not a new soul and body.
 While the believer’s born-again spirit now possesses the mind of Christ, his soul still possesses the same futile, darkened, corrupt and carnal mind (the mind of the flesh).
 This is why believers can be double-minded (Jam.
 1:8).

-Every born-again believer still possesses or retains the mind of the flesh which is consistently hostile, hardened and rebellious to God’s Word.
+Every born-again believer still possesses or retains the mind of the flesh which is naturally and consistently hostile, hardened and rebellious to God’s Word.

 Paul testifies that “the mind of the flesh is hostile towards God; for it is not subject to God’s law, neither indeed can it be.”
 (Rom.
 8:7 WEB).